 The customer support team goes out of its way to help users manage their products and the back end of their storefronts or to help build a superior learning experience for students.

-Moreover, Podia offers added value by providing education and resources each month, such as articles on building a successful online course business, how to market courses, copywriting tips and tricks, online course design best practices, and more features.
+Moreover, Podia offers added value by providing monthly education and resources, such as articles on building a successful online course business, how to market courses, copywriting tips and tricks, online course design best practices, and more features.

 Teachable offers email support for users at the Free Plan and Basic levels.
-Teachable’s Professional Plan and Business paid plans users can get help via live chat.
+You can access customer support live chat only with Teachable’s Professional Plan and Business paid plans.

 This platform has a super-friendly and knowledgeable support team that delivers exceptional service through different channels like its competitor.